jdbcode/tutorial-test/index.md

 Map.add(chartPanel);
 ```

-### Dealing with geometries
+### Setup custom drawing tools

 1\.
-Get the drawing tools widget object.
-It will be accessed repeatedly,
+Get the drawing tools widget object; define it as a variable for
-define it as a variable for convenience in recalling later.
+convenience in recalling it later.

 ```js
 var drawingTools = Map.drawingTools();
 ```

 2\.
 Hide the default drawing tools so you can add your own.
 You can use the
-default drawing tools, but they provide more functionality than is needed in
+default drawing tools for interactive region reduction, but they provide more
-this example and simplicity is the goal.
+functionality than is needed when simplicity is the goal.

 ```js
 drawingTools.setShown(false);
 ```

 3\.
-Set up a while loop to clear all existing geometries that have been added
+Setup a while loop to clear all existing geometries that have been added
 as imports from drawing tools (from previously running the script).
 The
 design of the app is to handle charting a time series for a single geometry,
 so remove any that exist.